-- Multifactor Authentication (MFA): Multifactor Authentication authenticates identity through additional factors like something you know, have, or are.
+- Multifactor Authentication (MFA): Authenticates identity through additional factors like something you know, have, or are.
 It helps prevent identity-based attacks such as stolen credentials.
 Commonly used for access to critical systems (finance, health), it involves confirming identity using a message to a phone or authenticator app after login, or using biometrics, like a fingerprint. - Persona: A user-centric view helps understand how different user types interact with the system by categorizing users with similar characteristics, leading to the development of roles.
 For example, a cloud system could define the personas of a developer, a security analyst, a sales representative, and a content creator by describing their tasks.
 This approach helps develop unique roles and specific permissions for each user type. - Entitlement: An entitlement maps identities to authorizations and any required attributes (e.g., user x is allowed access to resource y when z attributes have designated values).
 We commonly refer to a map of these entitlements as an entitlement matrix.
 Entitlements are often encoded as technical policies for distribution and enforcement. - Attribute: An attribute is a characteristic or property of an entity that describes its state, appearance, or other relevant aspects.
 Attributes can include a variety of information, such as personal details, user roles, security clearance levels, the time of an access request, or the location from which the request is made. - Role: Provides a permission-centric view, defining the access level for users to perform specific tasks.
 Roles can be unique or shared.
 A single user might have multiple roles based on their responsibilities.
 Conversely, multiple users can share the same role if they have the same access needs.
-For example, all users defined as 'sales representatives' will have the same permissions. - Role-Based Access Control (RBAC) is a more common model than ABAC, where access is granted to all users with a given role (e.g., developer or administrator). - Attribute-Based Access Control (ABAC): An access control or entitlement that requires specific attributes, such as MFA, the user logging in from a managed system, or the targeted resource having a particular tag. - Policy-Based Access Control (PBAC): Access requirements are defined in a machine-readable policy document, offering extensive flexibility and granularity with support for various conditions and variables like attributes.
-Policy-Based Access Control (PBAC) complements Role-Based Access Control (RBAC) and Attribute-Based Access Control (ABAC) and often defines and manages them.
-PBAC policy documents are managed using version control repositories and infrastructure as code, sometimes called conditional access. - Authoritative source: A trusted system that holds the most accurate and up-to-date information about an entity's identity attributes.
+For example, all users defined as 'sales representatives' will have the same permissions. - Role-Based Access Control (RBAC) is a more common model than ABAC, where access is granted to all users with a given role (e.g., developer or administrator). - Attribute-Based Access Control30 (ABAC): An access control or entitlement that requires specific attributes, such as MFA, the user logging in from a managed system, or the targeted resource having a particular tag. - Policy-Based Access Control (PBAC): Access requirements are defined in a machine-readable policy document, offering extensive flexibility and granularity with support for various conditions and variables like attributes.
+PBAC complements RBAC and ABAC and often defines and manages them.
+PBAC policy documents are managed using version control repositories and Infrastructure as Code, sometimes called conditional access. - Authoritative source: A trusted system that holds the most accurate and up-to-date information about an entity's identity attributes.
 This information is then used by other IAM components for tasks like authentication and authorization.
 For example, a new employee's information is entered into the HR system during onboarding.
 This HR system then serves as the authoritative source for that employee's data.

-&lt;sup>26 NIST (2024) CSRC: Attribute Based Access Control.
+30 NIST (2024) CSRC: Attribute Based Access Control.